ziqingW/Data-Analysis-for-Game-Catch-the-Flamingo/README.md

-# Data Analysis for Game: Catch the Flamingo
+# Data Analysis for MMO Game: Catch the Flamingo
 **Introduction**
 The Capstone Project for Big Data Specialization in Coursera.